EWorldTools/WorldLoader/README.md

 Use any dll injector to inti the CoreCLR Dll into the UNITY applaction, and it will do the rest from there

 ## Known Issues:
-- This is the Biggest Issue - i messed up Harmony Support, [The Base By BepInEx](https://github.com/BepInEx/Il2CppInterop/tree/master/Il2CppInterop.HarmonySupport) Probly would work, and someone can Pr and Fix it

 ## LICENSING & CREDITS:

 - Massive Thanks to [@notunixian](https://github.com/notunixian) for some help on debugging and a lot of help on Maps <3